DDM-Lab/janus/README.md

 For more transient experiments please have them running only when actively testing them or collecting data with them.
 Always shut them down again when you are done using them.
-This both reduces the opportunities for malefactors to attach Janus and minimizes any unnecessary drain of Janus’s resources.
+This both reduces the opportunities for malefactors to attack Janus and minimizes any unnecessary drain of Janus’s resources.

 And please run them as an ordinary user, likely either as `ddmlab` or as yourself.
 But **never** as root.